MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 ```
 ![step_002](step_002.svg)

-## Plotting into an LAxis
+## Plotting into an Axis

 We can plot into the axis with the ! versions of Makie's plotting functions.
-Contrary to Makie, these calls return the plot objects, not the Scene or LAxis,
+Contrary to Makie, these calls return the plot objects, not the Scene or Axis,
 so it's easier to save them.

 ```@example tutorial